telerik/kendo-ui-core/docs/controls/navigation/panelbar/how-to/use-custom-content-containers.md

 ## See Also

-Other articles on Kendo UI PanelBar:
+Other articles on the Kendo UI PanelBar:

 * [PanelBar JavaScript API Reference](/api/javascript/ui/panelbar)
 * [Initialize the Grid inside a Hidden Container]({% slug appearance_kendoui_grid_widget %}#hidden-containers)